 Batteries Focused Group formed to focus on batteries and similar electronic energy storage, including supercapacitors.

-Activities and Events include two major conferences per year, three new faculty seminars, plus other custom meetings.
+Activities and Events include major conferences, focused groups meetings, three new faculty seminars, plus other custom meetings.

 - Engage companies and other organizations in Stanford research in energy, environment, materials, chemistry, and sustainability.